kbpotts1/ThinkfulProjects/README.md

 - Used basic exploratory analyses, linear regression models, and generalized additive models

-- Primary findings: 1) Fruit production has increased over the 20 years of the study, 2) seasonality in fruiting is relatively weak, 3) productivity is most closely (and positively) associated with average temperature, 4) periods of fruit shortfall have become more common over the course of the study
+- Primary findings: 1) Fruit production has increased over the 20 years of the study, 2) seasonality in fruiting was relatively weak over the course of the study, 3) productivity increased with decreasing average temperature, 4) periods of fruit shortfall have become more common over the course of the study

+- Weak seasonality and a steady increase in fruit production suggest that Kibale is a high-quality habitat for animals relying on food resources.
+However, average temperatures are projected to substantially increase in this region in the coming decades, and the findings of this project suggest this increase will result in reduced fruit production and, perhaps, more prolonged periods of fruit scarcity.

 **Predicting interactions between Down Syndrome and learning ability using gene expression values**